theAgileQA/pyrestrequest/README.md

 # Feedback and Contributions
 We welcome any feedback you have, including pull requests, reported issues, etc!

-**For new contributors** there are a whole set of issues labelled with [help wanted](https://github.com/svanoort/pyresttest/labels/help%20wanted) which are excellent starting points to offer a contribution!

 For instructions on how to set up a dev environment for PyRestTest, see [building.md](building.md).